hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [21:29:49](#16536869892321nBcpW:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris
-Oh, I was so concentrated into writing that I have not seen you have already answered, so yes: í ½í°¢
+Oh, I was so concentrated into writing that I have not seen you have already answered, so yes: ğŸ¢

 [21:29:55](#16536869952322WJnNL:gitter.im) <ALANVF (theangryepicbanana)>:
 yeah I never really thought about it at the time after observing the behavior of issues and refinements